acmbpdc/coding-bootcamp/sessions/07-machine-learning/README.md

 >   #### Goal of Layers
 >
 >   Layers extract useful information from the data fed into them.
 The goal is to have meaningful representations for our problem.
 >   Take a problem of recognizing parts of a human face from a selfie.
 The first layer may extract the person from the background.
 The second layer may extract parts of the human body from the person such as the arms, legs, face and so on.
 The third layer may extract parts of the face itself like the eyes, nose, mouth, hair and ears.
-The fourth layer may extract more in depth features such as the wrinkles, dark circles, dimples and more.
+The fourth layer may extract more in-depth features such as the wrinkles, dark circles, dimples and more.

 The first layer in our model is the Convolutional Layer.
 This layer acts as the eyes of our neural network, in other words, it allows our model to see